kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 Please note that a single [Kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) supports access to multiple clusters.
 Consequently, multiple `ClusterProfile` objects can share the same access secret.
-However, it is crucial to ensure that each secret contains access information for only a single customer.
+However, it is crucial to ensure that each secret contains access information for only a single consumer API.

 #### Properties